 While there is an element of historic charm to having an older home, there are also plenty of challenges involved: Cramped aisles for walking, counter space being monopolized by appliances, and oven, refrigerator or cabinet doors with no room to open, just to name a few.

-Luckily, all these problems can be fixed with an expert kitchen design and and remodeling managed by a skilled team.
+Luckily, all these problems can be fixed with an expert kitchen design and remodeling managed by a skilled team.
 By incorporating the below common solutions into your kitchen update, you can help mitigate some of the stressful characteristics of outdated kitchens.

-In a custom renovation scenario, the kitchen design will call for completely stripping down a room and knocking its walls down to the studs.
+A custom kitchen design and renovation scenario will call for completely stripping down a room and knocking its walls down to the studs.
 This type of kitchen remodeling gives you maximum flexibility when it comes to improving the layout of your kitchen and modernizing electrical wiring, lighting, and plumbing.
 It also allows remodelers to square framing and level floors that have become unaligned over time.

 In a small kitchen, this custom design approach can open up enough space for the family to have breakfast together in the kitchen by creating a bay window bump out with built-in bench seating.
 You can essentially “start over” and redesign your entire kitchen floor plan without the need for expanding into a full-sized addition.

 In decades past, production builders would squeeze a kitchen into the back of a house, almost like an afterthought.
 The logic was to give the larger share of space to living rooms and dining rooms where, presumably, the family spent most of their time together.
 But most homeowners today would agree that their kitchen is far from an afterthought and modern kitchen design has responded to the desires of modern lifestyles.
 When there is simply not enough square footage to work with, you may be best served by designing a kitchen addition.